 Nesting occurs mainly in May and June.
 Eggs are often deposited at the burrow entrance or nearby.
 A female lays one clutch containing up to 25 eggs each year.
 Hatchling tortoises emerge from the nest about 90 days following egg deposition, sometime between August and October (Iverson, 1980).

-The mission of the Gopher Tortoise Conservation Program within the Fire Forest Initiative is to monitor and maintain the health of Gopher Tortoise populations on the Orianne Indigo Snake Preserve (OISP).
+The mission of the Gopher Tortoise Conservation Program within the Fire Forest Initiative is to monitor and maintain the health of Gopher Tortoise populations at the Longleaf Stewardship Center (LSC).
 The Gopher Tortoise is one of the most important species of the Longleaf Pine ecosystem of the southeastern U.S. Coastal Plain, and the species is critical to the survival of the Eastern Indigo Snake.
 Gopher Tortoises dig extensive burrows in sandy soil which offer refuge to Eastern Indigo Snakes and over 300 other species, including many species of insects, quail, mice (including the rare Florida Mouse), rabbits, Burrowing Owls, Florida Pine Snakes and the elusive Gopher Frog.
 These burrows typically reach 15 to 30 feet in length and 6 to 10 feet in depth, although some burrows may be up to 40 feet long.
 Because of the vast array of cohabitants that use the burrows, the Gopher Tortoise has earned the title of “Keystone Species.”

 Gopher Tortoise populations are declining throughout much of the species’ range.
 The Gopher Tortoise is federally listed as threatened in western Alabama, Mississippi and Louisiana, and it is currently under review for federal listing in eastern Alabama, Georgia, Florida and South Carolina.

-Because of the importance of the Gopher Tortoises to the health of the Longleaf Pine ecosystem—and the Eastern Indigo Snake in particular—the Orianne Society has placed a high priority on ensuring the health and well-being of Gopher Tortoise populations on the Orianne Indigo Snake Preserve in Telfair County, Georgia.
-The Preserve is a very significant site with respect to the conservation of Gopher Tortoises, as it protects a series of extensive dry sandhill habitats adjacent to Horse Creek which provide prime Gopher Tortoise habitat.
+Because of the importance of the Gopher Tortoises to the health of the Longleaf Pine ecosystem — and the Eastern Indigo Snake in particular — The Orianne Society has placed a high priority on ensuring the health and well-being of Gopher Tortoise populations at the LSC in Telfair County, Georgia.
+The LSC is a very significant site with respect to the conservation of Gopher Tortoises, as it protects a series of extensive dry sandhill habitats adjacent to Horse Creek which provide prime Gopher Tortoise habitat.

 Gopher Tortoise Monitoring